-Decks that are composite need less maintenance than wooden decks.
+Composite decks need less maintenance than wooden decks.
 One of the easiest ways to maintain it is to sweep or blow it.
-This gets all the leaves, sticks, and other debris off of your deck from mother nature.
+This gets all the leaves, sticks, and other debris off of your deck from Mother Nature.
 Plant debris can pile up and it’s a haven for bugs and moisture that your space does not need.

 Your decks receive a lot of sunlight.
 Over time, areas of your deck will start to fade because of the sun.
 Consider moving plants and furniture around to avoid any discoloration with your wood.
 Plants and dirt retain moisture that can be a sore spot for your wood.